Vk2533120/PasswordResetFlow-FrontEnd/README.md

 Password Reset Flow Project
 Welcome to the Password Reset Flow project!
 This web application allows users to securely reset their passwords if they forget them.

+HOW TO USE :
+open the netilify link its open register-page or change the end point to /forgot-password
+its navigate to the forgot password page then the link will be send to ur email click the email it navigate to reset-password page and reset your password

 Features
 User Login